clayvaldez/Cyclistic-Bike-Share-Case-Study-Project/README.md

 * The total of Annaul Members have been steadly decreasing from January to March vs Causal Riders increasing from January to March.
 * The most popular start/end stations are different from Annaul Members and Causal Riders

+## Conclusion
+The data shows a distinct usage patterns between Annual Members and Casual riders.
+Annual Members primarily use Cyclistic on weekdays, with an average ride duration of 11 minutes, indicating that their trips are largely point to point in nature.
+This pattern is consistent with commuting for transportation purposes.
+Casual Riders, by contrast, exhibit higher usage on weekends and have a substantially longer average ride duration of 43 minutes.
+This suggests that casual riders are more likely engaging in recreational or fitness oriented trips rather than transportation focused.
+Seasonal trends further differentiate the two groups.
+From January to March, Annual Member usage declines while Casual Riders usage increases.
+This inverse relationship suggests that as weather conditions improve, Annual Members may substitute biking with other short distance transportation options, such as walking.
+Conversely, the increase in casual riders during warmer months indicates that favorable weather conditions are a key driver for recreational and fitness related bike usage.

 ## Recommendation